amireh/jsgrep/packages/README.md

-This folder contains the runtime JavaScript sources needed by `jsgrok`.
+This folder contains the runtime JavaScript sources needed by `jsgrep`.

-`acorn*` 3rd-party packages are bundled because some patches are needed to make them work outside of node (e.g. in `jsgrok`'s plain v8 context.)
+`acorn*` 3rd-party packages are bundled because some patches are needed to make them work outside of node (e.g. in `jsgrep`'s plain v8 context.)